JohanVer/freicar_docs/docs/competition_rules.md

 # FreiCAR Competition Rules

-## Precompetition
+## Pre-competition
 Two to three weeks before the main competition a pre-competition is carried out.
 This pre-competition serves as an intermediate test for the main-competition and will cover the following tasks:

 1. Code-Style: All submissions for the pre-competition are required to follow our code-style guide.
 Therefore, see the corresponding section in our documentation.
-2. Following a circular race track: This task refers to the same task as task 1 in the main competition (see more detailed explanations below).
+2. Following a circular racetrack: This task refers to the same task as task 1 in the main competition (see more detailed explanations below).
 We will conduct this test on a racing-track with low curvature curves.
 3. Taking simple junctions: At least two successful turns in a row have to be executed using the high-level task (See section "Control System" below).
 For this task the default map "freicar_1" will be used.
 You have 4 attempts for this task.
-4. Similar to the task  "agent behavior assessment" of the main competition we will judge about the overall cars behaviour.
+4. Similar to the task  "agent behavior assessment" of the main competition we will judge about the overall car's behaviour.

 ## Main Competition Tasks:
 Overall you have to solve the following tasks:

-### 1. Follow a circular race track (10 P)
+### 1. Follow a circular racetrack (10 P)
 This is the first task you have to solve.
 A map is given that consists of a single circular route with a 1/1 road scheme (1 ego-lane, 1 opposite-lane).
 Your task is to follow this track at least one round as fast as possible.
 No high level commands will be sent for this task.
 There are no other cars and no traffic signs have to be considered.
 You can try the task 5 times.
 After the last attempt we continue with the next task.